 Later, Nobel Laureate Bob Dylan painted a commemorative portrait for me to present to Bob.
-The portrait depicts my husband Bob’s sad, determined countenance, with meaningful shadowy skeletons of our Twin Towers in the background.
+The portrait depicts my husband Bob’s sad, determined countenance, with shadowy skeletons of our Twin Towers in the background.

-Many years later, when the significant and magnificent Face Value Portrait Collection was displayed, upon personally viewing the Collection at London’s National Portrait Gallery, we were honored to purchase it, and then, to share the most meaningful portraits of those met and sketched along the Nobel Laureate’s Beaten Path.”
+Many years later, when the significant and magnificent Face Value Portrait Collection was displayed, we personally viewed the Collection at London’s National Portrait Gallery on December 31, 2013.

 Rolling Stone Article:

 Bob Dylan to Exhibit Portraits, Handwritten Lyrics at Tulsa Art Museum

 Of interest, a sincere comment from The Bob Dylan Center’s Curator Extraordinaire Michael Chaiken:

 “It may seem dishonest to build an exhibition around a series of portraits, said curator Michael Chaiken at the daily Tulsa World.
 “But in reality it is a ruse to show what these archives reveal the multiple artistic facets of Bob Dylan.”